Pvtw124/Stock-predictions/README.md

 #### *Random Forest with closing price and tweet polarity*

 Next, I used RandomForestRegressor to quickly determine if there was a relationship between close price and polarity.
 The results were very poor.
-It overfit on the training set, scoring .82, and then found a negative coorelation on the test set, -0.23.
+It overfit on the training set, scoring .82, and then found a negative correlation on the test set, -0.23.
  #### *Random Forest with daily stock price change and tweet polarity*

  I thought there might be a better relationship between price between when a stock opens and closes in a day and and polarity.
 Closing price alone doesn't capture whether a stock is actively improving or not.